 When it’s time to prune, keep your skin protected by a long-sleeved shirt and a pair of thick gardening gloves.

 15: Propagate in Late-Winter/Early Spring

-After around five years, Cortaderia selloana’s center begins to slowly die out, resulting in minimal new growth and plenty of ugly, dried out leaves.
+After around five years, the center of the pampas grass begins to slowly die out, resulting in minimal new growth and plenty of ugly, dried out leaves.

 To keep it fresh and alive, the grass can be propagated as early as September, though you’ll get better results if you wait until the early part of the following year as the end of winter transitions into the start of spring.

 A period after the last forecasted frost but before new plants start to grow is the optimum time to ensure that your grass has an entire season to recover from propagation and re-establish its roots.

 To propagate, cut the grass all the way back so that you can see the base.

 You’ll see that the central clump of pampas grass will be dying out (or may already be dead), but that it will be surrounded by baby shoots which are still healthy.